MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 WindowsServerCore CN=Microsoft 10.0.10586.0 True
 ```

 To create a Windows Server Container, use the `New-Container` command.
 The below example creates a container named `TP4Demo`, from the `WindowsServerCore` OS Image, and connects the container to a VM Switch named `Virtual Switch`.
-Note also that the output, an object representing the container is being stored in a variable `$con`.
+Note also that the output, an object representing the container, is being stored in a variable `$con`.

 ```powershell
  $con = New-Container -Name TP4Demo -ContainerImageName WindowsServerCore -SwitchName "Virtual Switch"